 |

-Automatically start Caddy web services whenever your machine boots.
-No need to log on first!
+Automatically start Caddy whenever your machine boots and keep it running 24/7 in the background.
+No need to log on first

-Caddy is a secure, easy-to-use web server written entirely in Go.
+Caddy is an extensible, open-source web server written entirely in

 To install Caddy as a Windows Service with AlwaysUp: